-Identify the Dolby audio channels:
+To identify the Dolby audio channels:

 - i.
 Open the Audio application. - ii.
 Return to the Input menu and select the PCM option. - iii.
-In the Audio application, in the audio levels, find and note the audio channels marked with either DOLBY D or DOLBY E.
+In the Audio application, in the audio levels, find and note the audio channels marked with "DOLBY ," either DOLBY D or DOLBY E.

 - iv.
 In the Input menu, select the DOLBY option again. - v.
-In the Dolby Audio Ch Pair menu, select the channel pair that is marked as DOLBY in the Audio application. - c.
-Select Save and close the menu.
+In the Dolby Audio Ch Pair menu, select the channel pair that is marked as DOLBY in the Audio application.